neilrackett/atarist-rott/README.md

 stcmd make ATARI_NOIR=1 ATARI_NOIR_DITHERING=1
 ```

+For a ready-to-go build, install the DOS version (see above) then copy the `ROTT` install folder (the actual folder, not just the contents) into a `tmp` folder in the root of this project and the required files will automatically be copied into the build folder for you.

-The build process outputs `build/ROTT_ST.TOS`, which will run on Hatari or any Atari ST compatible computer in ST low resolution.
+The build process outputs `build/atari/ROTT_ST.TOS`, which will run on Hatari or any Atari ST compatible computer in ST low resolution.

 You can compile the commercial versions of ROTT using: